-As stated above, this blog works for me as a powerful motivational tool.
-It keeps me focused to report my findings, share my opinions and results every single month.
+I was not happy with my blog.
+And the feedback from readers was very productive to help me define what the blog should become.
+This blog works for me as a powerful motivational tool.
+It keeps me focused to report my findings, share my opinions and results/losses every single month.
 But the most interesting aspect was the opening of conversations and network opportunities with fellow investors that face the same problems and search for the most reliable solutions.

 The overall objectives with the new blog are better design, content quality, and value for readers.

 If you want to start exploring, I suggest that you start on My Introduction to P2P Investing.
 I hope you like and welcome all constructive criticism.

 Please feel free to explore the blog, subscribe to the newsletter (if you did it on the old blog, please do it again in the new, for privacy reasons), and share your opinion with me on the results either on Facebook, Twitter, Telegram or WhatsApp.